mn-am/toxprint/README.md

 The ToxPrint chemotype library is implemented in the XML-based CSRML language and can be applied using the publicly available [​ChemoTyper application](http://chemotyper.org).

-## Updates

-*   2014-06-11.
-The updated release 711 fixes the label assigned to the rule TXP-001-0270-0010-0050-0050 - there was an extra space character in the label, title, and comment.
-The updated ToxPrint file is available for download.

-*   2014-01-27.
-The updated release 219 fixes the issue with the incorrect structure representation in the rule TXP-004-0020-0200-0150-0150.
-The updated ToxPrint file is available for download.
+## Updating ToxPrint Chemotype File in ChemoTyper Application

-**Please note!** The updated ToxPrint CSRML file is not automatically replaced in your current [​ChemoTyper installation](http://chemotyper.org).
-Tuse the updated ToxPrint chemotypes in your ChemoTyper installation, please follow the instructions below.
+**Please note.** Updated ToxPrint CSRML files are not automatically replaced in your current [​ChemoTyper installation](http://chemotyper.org).
+To use new versions of ToxPrint chemotypes in your ChemoTyper installation, please follow the instructions below.

 *   Close the ChemoTyper application
 *   Download the ZIP archive that contains the latest ToxPrint CSRML file (named like "ToxPrint_V2.0_r<number>.xml"